OCahungo/databricks_apparel_streaming/README.md

 Thanks for your interest in testing out my Databricks DLT Apparel Pipeline project!
 I'm excited to hear what you think.

 You can get started by importing the repo into a free Databricks account.
-The ProjectPlan.md file walks you through everything.
+The <a href="ProjectPlan.md">ProjectPlan.md</a> file walks you through everything.

 My main goal is to make this as useful as possible for learners.
 As you go, could you let me know: